CrossRef/event-data-user-guide/docs/data/about-the-data.md

 # About the Data

-The Crossref Event Data is centered around Events, but contains supporting data and metadata.
+The Crossref Event Data is centred around Events, but contains supporting data and metadata.
 You will find:

  - Events, which record activity
  - Evidence Records, which provide an evidence trail
- - Artifacts, whihc show some of the inputs that were used
+ - Artifacts, which show some of the inputs that were used
  - Reports, which document the behaviour of the system

 This section describes in detail exactly what data exists in CED, and what you should bear in mind when using it.

 ## Where the data comes from

 Data comes from different sources, via different routes.
-For some sources, like Crossref Metadata and DataCite Metadata, we recieve Events directly from the source.
+For some sources, like Crossref Metadata and DataCite Metadata, we receive Events directly from the source.
 For others, we operate a bot to go and look for Events.

 ![Event journeys](../images/journeys.png)